Robonacho/robonacho.github.io/index.md

 ## Welcome to AurachimeLabs

-AurachimeLabs is a discord bot developer run by 2 people who are attempting to make 2 bots better than another developer.
+AurachimeLabs is a discord bot development studio run by 2 people who are attempting to make 2 bots better than another developer.
 There is 2 bots:

 TogaBot